AamirIbrahim/TwitchClipsToYoutube/README.md

     ```pip install -r requirements.txt```

-Steps:
+<h2>Steps:</h2>

-SECURITY NOTE: DO NOT PUSH ANY OF THESE TO A PUBLIC REPOSITORY:
+🔒SECURITY NOTE: DO NOT PUSH ANY OF THESE TO A PUBLIC REPOSITORY:🔒

   - client_secret.json